Frequently Asked Questions

 Q: Whom does AWS serve?

-A: AWS shelter services are open to all survivors of domestic violence and human trafficking, including to those with disabilities.
-Other non-shelter services, including community-building activities and our crisis hotline are open to anyone.
+A: AWS programs and services are open to all survivors of domestic violence and human trafficking, including to those with disabilities.

 Q: How many people can be housed at AWS?